game-stop/veejay/veejay-current/veejay-server/doc/veejay-HOWTO.md

 On completion it will summarize the results of the `./configure` script.
 You can run `./configure --help` to view all configure options and tweak your installation.

-Now, you can start building veejay (using all cores)
+Now, you can start building the libraries (using all cores)
 ```
 $ make -j$(nproc)
 ```